heftif/GaGSemanticMap/README.md

 # GaGSemanticMap
 .NET 8 Blazor Application using a chat bot based on Semantic Kernels for finding Podcast Episodes (Currently Configured: "Geschichten aus der Geschichte") semantically related to user input, getting more information about certain topics and maintaining a listening queue.
 The Main Project is "GAGSemanticMap".
 "CreateDataEmbeddings" was used to create the initial episode embeddings and could be used to adapt the project to another podcast.
+This project was created for the "Hack-together" event from Microsoft, conducted for .NET 8 release.

 ## How it works
 Using a semantic kernel approach, the program decides, what the users intent is based on his inputs.
 It then decides to either: